About Kota

 Are you passionate about women’s rights and gender equality?
 Do you want to gain experience at a non-profit organization that empowers women?
 Do you want to meet new like-minded people and have fun?

 Kota’s internships are a great way to gain grassroot NGO experience, new skills and to understand gender issues from diverse perspectives.
-Internships take place at the Kota’s office in West Harlem, but remote internships are also possible.
-We host multiple interns from different backgrounds and fields of study each year.
+Internships take place at the Kota’s office in West Harlem and we host multiple interns from different backgrounds and fields of study each year.

 People of color, women, and LGBTQIA+ people are encouraged to apply.